rpetrucelli/AI-Agent-Evaluator/README.md

 ### Evaluate Agent
 Run `python run_eval.py`
-This script will run a list of test prompts through the agent.
 All progress will be console logged, and all eval results will be visible on the phoenix dashboard!

 ## Note